-The increasing digitalization and globalization of industrial, financial and service industries increase the competitive pressure on individual market participants.
-Both phenomena lead to growing complexities in corporate structures and (global) value creation networks.
-In the face of the challenges related to new technologies and cross-company collaboration in (digital) value-added networks, both opportunities and risks have to be considered and controlled in an integrated manner to make sound entrepreneurial decisions in the sense of value-based corporate management.
+The increasing digitalization and globalization of industrial, financial and service companies and their products increase the competitive pressure on individual market participants and lead to growing complexity in corporate structures and (global) value-added networks.
+In order for companies to be able to make entrepreneurial decisions in the sense of value-oriented corporate management in the face of these challenges, both opportunities and risks arising from the use of new technologies and cross-company collaboration in (digital) value-added networks must be considered and managed in an integrated manner.

 Business Technology Management encompasses integrated opportunity and risk management from the business model level to individual innovation projects.

 – Digital and data-driven business models through new technologies: ‘How can digital and data-driven business models be designed and established based on new technologies such as Blockchain / Big Data?’